An Online-Learning Approach to Inverse Optimization: Learning Objectives

-We will now reinterpret the distributions $ p_t $, a suitable distribution $ p_\text{true} $ to compare their regret to as well as the cost vectors~$ m_t $ in MWU in a way that will allow us to learn an objective function from observed solutions.
-Namely, we will identify the distributions $ p_t $ with the objective functions~$ c_t $ in the strategy of the player and the distribution $ p_\text{true} $ with the actual objective function~$ \ctrue $.
-The difference between the optimal solution~$ \bar{x}_t $ computed by the player and the optimal solution~$ x_t $ of the expert will then act as the cost vector~$ m_t $ (after appropriate normalization).
+We will now reinterpret the distributions $ p_t $ as well as the cost vectors~$ m_t $ in MWU in a way that will allow us to learn an objective function from observed solutions.
+Namely, we will identify the distributions $ p_t $ with the objective functions~$ c_t $ in the strategy of the player and the distribution~$p$ on the right-hand side with the actual objective function~$ \ctrue $.
+The (normalized) difference between the optimal solution~$ \bar{x}_t $ computed by the player and the optimal solution~$ x_t $ of the expert will then act as the cost vector~$ m_t $.
 Naturally, this limits us to $ F = \Delta_n \coloneqq \set{c \in \R_+^n \mid \norm{c}_1 = 1} $, \ie the objective functions have to lie in the positive orthant (while normalization is without loss of generality).
 However, whenever this restriction applies, we obtain a very lightweight method for learning the objective function of an optimization problem.
 In Section~\ref{Sec:Objective.OGD}, we will present an algorithm which works without this assumption on $F$.

 Our application of MWU to learning the objective function of an optimization problem proceeds as outlined in Algorithm~\ref{Alg:MWU}.